CIT85/ataa-pub/w4_css/README.md

 ## vw and vh
 vw is viewport width 1vw is 1% of the browser window widht vh is vuewport height 1vh is 1% of the browser windows height

+# intro to box model
+content is actual text or image padding is space around content border is the otline around the padding margin is the space outside the border

+# longhand shorthand margin
+longhand lets you see each side individually short hand is cleaner and faster

+# padding and border notation
+padding adds space insiide the element, between content border outlines the element